 Note that this relay may never turn the fan on when the engine is turned off as the AC line pressure drops quickly and the coolant temperature is not high enough to close the contacts in the coolant fan temperature switch.

 Many eventually unplug this relay and don't use it as it seldom operates on a car with a properly operating coolant system and a 160 deg thermostat plus an aftermarket chip that turns the fan on between 160-170 degs.
 This should prevent the car from ever getting hot enough to trigger the delay relay.

 For those that are used to using a meter and/or test light for trouble shooting, there is a wiring diagram of the factory fan circuitry at the bottom.
-Note that it is for an '87 which uses a RLYS fuse (an '86 does not-tho' it still uses the brown trigger wire).
+Note that it is for an '87 which uses a RLYS fuse (the '86 uses the AC fuse)

 The first thing to determine is if the fan operates at any mode (low speed when the coolant temperature has reached the temperature programmed into the chip, or high speed when the the AC is flipped on).

 If the fan refuses to run in either mode, I would suggest first examining the connector between the fan and the wiring harness to see if it shows signs of overheating or visible burn marks.
 It's common to find a fan connector that no longer makes the connection due to overheating over time.